WV Batman brings hope to Ukrainian refugee children - NewsBreak

 WV Batman brings hope to Ukrainian refugee children

-CLARKSBURG, W.Va.
+CLARKSBURG, W.V.
 (WBOY) – A man from West Virginia is in Poland dressed as a superhero to help encourage child refugees from Ukraine.

 During “Operation Hope Weapon,” West Virginia Batman is visiting Ukrainian and Polish young people who are directly affected by the war in Ukraine.